Trump and jobs: A running fact check

 On Jan.
 17, General Motors (GM) announced plans to invest at least $1 billion in U.S. factories.
 The company also committed to creating or retaining about 7,000 U.S. jobs in the next few years.

-What Trump says: Trump, then the president-elect, gave GM and Walmart a shout-out via Twitter the day of the announcement, thanking the companies "for starting the big jobs push back into the U.S.!"
+What Trump said: Trump, then the president-elect, gave GM and Walmart a shout-out via Twitter the day of the announcement, thanking the companies "for starting the big jobs push back into the U.S.!"

 The facts: GM plans to shift 450 jobs from supplier plants in Mexico back to the U.S., and has pledged to protect 1,500 factory jobs that were previously at risk of leaving the country.
 GM is also adding 5,000 jobs to its finance and technology operations.
 Details will be rolled out later this year.